Biology/BCS Summer Research Internships

-The Department of Biology and the Department of Brain & Cognitive Sciences at MIT offer a joint 10-week research-intensive summer training program in the biological sciences, neurosciences or biomedical-related fields to advanced sophomore and junior science majors from other colleges and universities.
-This summer internship program is funded in part by the Howard Hughes Medical Institute and the MIT School of Science.
+The Department of Biology and Department of Brain & Cognitive Sciences at MIT offer a joint 10-week research-intensive summer training program in the biological sciences, neurosciences or biomedical-related fields to advanced sophomore and junior science majors from other colleges and universities who have an interest in a research career.
+This summer internship program is funded in part by the National Science Foundation, the MIT Department of Biology, and generous gifts from private donors.

-Only current undergraduate students studying full time in the U.S. are eligible for this summer program.
+Only current undergraduate students studying full time in the U.S. are eligible for this summer program (no exceptions).
 MIT undergraduates are not eligible for this program.
-If you are an MIT undergrad, see the UROP Program website.
+If you are an MIT undergraduate, see the UROP Program website.
 Students studying abroad for more than one semester are not eligible.

 In addition applicants must:

-Be sophomores or juniors who have successfully completed introductory courses in the biological sciences (Seniors in a 5-year program are also eligible)
+Be current sophomores or juniors who have successfully completed introductory courses in the biological sciences (Non-graduating seniors in a 5-year program are also eligible)

 Maintain a minimum 3.5 GPA in the science courses.